rgucluer/workbench/docs/install-dev-2404.md

 - Virtualization enabled.
 - For Letsencrypt HTTPS support
   - A valid registered domain name.
-- A text editor, or similar application.
+- A text editor
   - Some best practices for editing YAML files:
     - Indentation with spaces, tabs are forbidden.
-    - Recommended number of spaces for a tab: 2
+    - Recommended number of spaces for indentation: 2

 ### Variables:
 When you see these variables through the document , enter the values valid for your setup.